NhatThanh92/Active-contraction/README.md

 ![disp-ezgif com-video-to-gif-converter](https://github.com/user-attachments/assets/6e3c5163-b953-405f-a1f8-de86772b2700)

+**Fig 5.
+Simulation of the second stage of labor under active and passive uterine contractions.**

 ![image](https://github.com/user-attachments/assets/4b7dabf9-b580-4725-8ebd-3353c4dcea17)

 **Fig 6.
 Displacement evolution of six elements on the three planes (Sagittal, Coronal, and Transverse) of the uterus during simulation (a) and the trajectory tracking of the superior/inferior elements on a longitudinally reduced uterine model (b).**